carlvilla/Multi-CTBNCs/README.md

 ## Supported datasets
 Datasets can be stored and presented in different formats.
 Currently, this software supports the following:
 * Single CSV: sequences of a predefined maximum length are extracted from a single CSV file.
-* Multiple CSVs: sequences are stored in individual CSV files (e.g., post-stroke rehabilitation dataset [REFERENCE])
+* Multiple CSVs: sequences are stored in individual CSV files

 ## Learning MCTBNCs
 This software provides the following algorithms for the learning of a MCTBNC.